Dexter Scott King remembered during memorial as keeper of his father Martin Luther King Jr.'s dream | News Channel 3-12

 “You were, indeed, what most would consider and what I considered a man who had it all,” she said.
 “But instead of devoting your life to how these riches could advance your personal aspirations and fill your ego, you devoted your life to how all of these riches could advance the cause and legacy of your father, your mother and your family.”

 Dexter Scott King died Jan.
-22, 2024, at his home in Malibu, California, after battling prostate cancer.
+22, 2024, at the age of 62 at his home in Malibu, California, after battling prostate cancer.

 The memorial service for Dexter King was held at Ebenezer Baptist Church, where his father once was pastor.
 Among others paying homage were his two living siblings and musician Stevie Wonder, who sang “They Won’t Go When I Go.”